1j01/tiamblia-game/README.md

 # Tiamblia

 With a simple visual style, Tiamblia is an immersive 2D exploration adventure game where you can talk to spirits, hunt them, and gain their powers.
+There will be lots of interesting places to visit and things to do.
 Also there'll be a story, original music, inverse kinematics, day/night transitions and maybe even weather.

 Stay tuned to potentially interact with...
 * the Spirit of the Hunt,